mendix/docs/content/releasenotes/developer-portal/deployment.md

 * We removed the ability to build PhoneGap hybrid applications through the Developer Portal.
 The PhoneGap Build service is removed by Adobe on 1 October, so this action would have failed after this date.
 You can still build your hybrid app locally.
 * We resolved an issue where transports which failed were not reported correctly to the customer.
 (Ticket 106033)
 * We resolved an issue where memory could not be scaled above 16GiB even though 32GiB was available.
 (Ticket 101035)
 * We resolved an issue where the documentation field was empty when editing a constant in the Developer Portal, even though there was documentation in the model.
+To see the documentation, you will need to redeploy your app.
 (Tickets 78758, 78958, 79212, 79359, 92954, 93107, and 100756)

 ### September 17th, 2020